The opportunity to do research – from your first year on – is one of the hallmarks of a Johns Hopkins engineering education.

 How to register for research

-- Meet with your faculty research sponsor (this person must be a full-time Homewood faculty member so he or she can submit your grade) to determine the nature of your research and how you will be evaluated.
+- Meet with your faculty research sponsor (this person must be a full-time Homewood faculty member so he/she can submit either a letter or S/U grade) to determine the nature of your research and how you will be evaluated.

 Please note: You can earn up to 6 credits for research per academic year, beginning in the summer term, and you are limited to maximum of 3 credits per semester.